 Bobbing Village School is a single form entry primary school located on the rural fringes of Sittingbourne, Kent.
 As an academy within the Bourne Alliance Multi Academy Trust, it serves approximately 210 pupils aged 4 to 11.
-The school finds itself in a period of significant transition; while it achieved exceptional Key Stage 2 results in 2024, a June 2024 Ofsted inspection graded the school as Requires Improvement overall.
+The school finds itself in a period of significant transition; while the current 2024-25 / 2025 dataset shows strong Key Stage 2 attainment, a June 2024 Ofsted inspection graded the school as Requires Improvement overall.
 This was a notable shift from its previous Outstanding status, which had been held since 2017.

-The school is led by Head Teacher Mr Tim Harwood, who oversees a community that prides itself on being small in numbers, large at heart.
+The school is led by Head Teacher Mr Tim Harwood, who oversees a community that is known for being small in numbers, large at heart.
 Despite the recent regulatory findings, the school remains one of the most sought-after primaries in the Sittingbourne area.
-In the 2024 admissions cycle, it received 127 applications for just 26 available places, reflecting a subscription proportion of 4.88.
+In the 2024 admissions cycle, it received 127 applications for just 26 available places, reflecting 4.88. applications per place

 The school occupies a traditional village site on Sheppey Way, where historical red-brick architecture meets modern extensions designed to accommodate a full primary cohort.
 At drop-off, the atmosphere is typically described as warm and happy, with pupils arriving to a welcoming and polite environment.
 The school values of respect and community are central to daily life, supported by specialized spaces like the Zen Den which provides a retreat for pupil wellbeing.